dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-03-Application_information.md

 </build>
 ```

-The useDefaultDelimiters property is important if you are using standard Spring placeholders in your configuration (e.g. ${foo}).
-These may be expanded by the build if that property is not set to false.
+The `useDefaultDelimiters` property is important if you are using standard Spring placeholders in your configuration (e.g. `${foo}`).
+These may be expanded by the build if that property is not set to `false`.

 ## Maven Compiler configuration

 To output the dedicated source and target compiler version, we add the Maven compiler plugin and the according properties (see <https://maven.apache.org/plugins/maven-compiler-plugin/examples/set-compiler-source-and-target.html>).

-Even if the info output already has shown "UTF-8" as project encoding, it is safer to explicitely add it to the properties with the default key "project.build.sourceEncoding":
+Even if the info output already has shown "UTF-8" as project encoding, it is safer to explicitely add it to the properties with the default key `project.build.sourceEncoding`:

-### pom.xml
+### `pom.xml`

 ```xml
 <properties>